 Museum of the Month is a brand new series in which I share my experiences of visiting unique and often strange museums from around the world.
 My aim is to rebuff the notion that museums are boring!

 One of the things I find myself despairing over in today’s world is how reliant we have become on modern technology as a form of entertainment.
 I look at kids in their prams playing on iPads bigger than their bodies and wonder what has happened to the concept of childhood.
-As an adult I long for the halcyon days where I played out with the other kids on my street re-enacting scenes from a Walt Disney or Bruce Lee film.
+As an adult I long for the halcyon days where I played out with the other kids on my street re-enacting scenes from a Walt Disney or (in my case) Bruce Lee films.
 The memory of being outdoors and making new friends is perhaps the starting point to why I like travelling so much now; it reminds me of the early years of my life when I was constantly learning and experiencing new things without having to worry about the responsibilities of adulthood.

 When I hear about children being addicted to the TV or choosing to stay inside so they can swipe their fingers over their iPads I can’t help feeling we are on the brink of destroying the essence of childhood.
-It’s not that iPads are directly bad for children but they have indirect consequences – time spent on tablets is even less time spent reading books or playing with friends or talking as a family.
+It’s not that iPads are directly bad for children but they have indirect consequences – time spent on tablets is even less time enjoying nature or playing with friends or talking as a family.
 Since when did giving a child a teddy bear or a pop-up book become a social faux pas?
-Because it certainly feels that way by the amount of times I see a child sitting with a mini computer or mobile phone.
+Because it certainly feels that way by the amount of times I see children sitting with an iPad or mobile phone.